rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 ## Are Trans Women Dangerous in Bathrooms?

-This seems to be the #1 obsession of transphobes.
-But the idea that trans women harass cis women in bathrooms has no basis in reality—there’s no documented evidence of it happening.
-In fact, studies show that allowing trans women to use women’s bathrooms does not increase any risks [2].
+This seems to be **the #1 obsession** of transphobes.
+But the idea that trans women harass cis women in bathrooms **has no basis in reality** — there’s no documented evidence of it happening.
+In fact, studies show that allowing trans women to use women’s bathrooms **does not increase any risks** [2].

-Transphobes also seem to completely forget that trans men exist, since most of their rhetoric is aimed at trans women.
+Transphobes also seem to completely **forget that trans men exis**t, since most of their rhetoric is aimed at trans women.
 But statistically, if you had a group of 5 trans people, 2 would be trans women, 2 would be trans men, and 1 would be non-binary [4].

-Laws that force people to use bathrooms based on biological sex cause serious problems for both cis and trans people:
+Laws that **force people to use bathrooms based on biological sex** cause serious problems for both cis and trans people:

-- Trans men would be forced into women’s bathrooms, which would be extremely awkward for cis women—because trans men look like men.
+- **Trans men would be forced into women’s bathrooms**, which would be extremely awkward for cis women—because trans men look like men.
-- Trans women are much more likely to be harassed in men’s bathrooms [3] because:
+- **Trans women are much more likely to be harassed in men’s bathrooms** [3] because:
-  - They would be the only woman (or young girl) surrounded by men.
+  - They would be **the only woman (or young girl) surrounded by men**.
-  - They face an even higher risk of harassment [5] due to transphobia, and it would be immediately obvious they are trans since they are using the "wrong" bathroom for their appearance.
+  - They face **an even higher risk of harassment** [5] due to transphobia, and it would be immediately obvious they are trans since they are using the "wrong" bathroom for their appearance.
-  - It forces trans people to out themselves.
-Many trans women live in stealth mode, meaning they let people assume they’re cis women to avoid transphobia.
-But these bathroom laws would force them to out themselves every time—since people would see them entering the men’s bathroom.
+  - **It forces trans people to out themselves.** Many trans women live in **stealth mode**, meaning they let people assume they’re cis women to avoid transphobia.
+But these bathroom laws would force them to **out themselves every time** — since people would see them entering the men’s bathroom.
 And, unsurprisingly, the places pushing these laws are often the most transphobic, where being stealth is the most valuable.
-  - It creates an easy loophole for bad actors.
-A man could simply pretend to be a trans man and claim he’s a "biological woman" to enter women’s spaces.
-Since people would start seeing people who "don’t look right" in their bathrooms from time to time, this would actually make abuse easier, not harder.
+  - **It creates an easy loophole for bad actors.** A man could simply **pretend to be a trans man** and claim he’s a "biological woman" to enter women’s spaces.
+Since people would start seeing people who "don’t look right" in their bathrooms from time to time, **this would actually make abuse easier, not harder.**
-  - For trans people, using the wrong bathroom is traumatizing [6].
-It’s a constant reminder that society doesn’t believe us when we say who we are and that we’re seen as second-class citizens who don’t deserve the same rights.
+  - **For trans people, using the wrong bathroom is traumatizing** [6].
+It’s a constant reminder that society **doesn’t believe us when we say who we are** and that we’re seen as **second-class citizens** who don’t deserve the same rights.
   - They would create awkward situations for trans people all the time.
-People already challenge those who "don’t look right" in bathrooms, so trans people would constantly have to explain, "I’m only doing this to comply with stupid laws."
-The law forces you to do the opposite of expected social conventions.
+People already challenge those who "don’t look right" in bathrooms, so trans people would constantly have to explain, **"I’m only doing this to comply with stupid laws."** The law forces you to do the opposite of expected social conventions.

 ## Are Kids Getting Irreversible Medical Procedures?